 After my graduation, I provided individual psychotherapy in English and in Turkish to expats who live in Prague.
 I helped my clients with issues such as depression, anxiety, cultural adjustment, relationships, existential and identity questions.

-Since 2018, I offer therapy in my private practice in Amsterdam as well as online sessions.
+From 2018 until June 2021, I also worked in my private practice in Amsterdam.
+Currently, I offer therapy in London as well as online sessions.

 RESEARCH EXPERIENCE & INTEREST